-When it comes time to file taxes, many small businesses scramble to make sure that they have all their paperwork in place to minimize their tax liability.
-But even if the small business has all of their paperwork squared away, many times, they don’t realize there are certain small business tax write-offs that can help to minimize what they owe.
+When it comes time to file taxes, many small businesses scramble to make sure they have all their paperwork in place to minimize their tax liability.
+But even if a small business has all of their paperwork squared away, they don’t always realize there are certain small business tax write-offs that can help to minimize what they owe.

 Why do businesses need an accountable expense plan?